esilver0/CATT/sslstrip-experiment.md

 http://witestlab.poly.edu

-Make sure that the page loads, and make sure you can see exchange in your `tcpdump` window — this is how you know that traffic for this host is going through the router via the experiment network, and not through the control interface on the client.
+Make sure that the page loads, and make sure you can see exchange in your `tcpdump` window&mdash;this is how you know that traffic for this host is going through the router via the experiment network, and not through the control interface on the client.
 Once you have verified this, you can stop the `tcpdump` on the router.

 You should also verify that the page is loaded over HTTPS — the browser will show a green padlock icon in the address bar to indicate that the connection is secure: